 Summer BBQ Catering: Planning a Full-Service Event

-Full-Service Catering for BBQ: What to Plan First
+Tips for Planning BBQ Catering: What to Plan First

 Look at the timing of the event.
 Midday gatherings move quickly, while late-afternoon events stretch a bit.
-The timing changes how food holds and how guests cycle through the stations during summer BBQ catering events.
+In summer BBQ catering, timing influences how food holds and how guests move through the stations.

 Walk the space with the grill in mind.
 Sun patterns, wind, and shade all matter.
 These details influence where we cook and where guests feel most comfortable standing or sitting.